 As a family member, you also have rights to recover in a claim usually brought at the same time as a survival action, called a wrongful death case.

 If you’re picking up the pieces from a loved one’s accidental death you think someone else is responsible for, give the burden of this claim to a professional who can ease your strain, keep you from the frustration of fighting an insurance company, and give you peace of mind your loved one’s case will be done right.
+There's important reasons to seek a lawyer for your situation.
 Contact us to see how we can carry this burden for you.
 Remember, it’s your only chance to make this right.